Patient Frequently Asked Questions

 ArrowForward

-If your insurance changes, you only need to inform TAF if your new insurance plan does not cover a portion of your FDA-approved treatment.
-If your new insurance plan does not cover a portion of your FDA-approved treatment, you will no longer be able to receive TAF assistance.
+As long as your treatment is approved by the FDA to treat your disease, you do not need to inform TAF.
+If your health insurance changes, you only need to inform TAF if the new plan does not cover a portion of your FDA-approved treatment.
+Click on your program here to see the full list of covered treatment for your program.
+Your new insurance plan must cover a portion of your FDA-approved treatment to be eligible for TAF assistance.

 ArrowForward